fcrucian/PLS_ImagingGenetics/README.md

 To perform this step, execute the `preprocessing/genetics/genetics_pipeline.R` file.
 The R SKAT library is automatically installed if it is not already.

-For the genome-wide data analysis, plink binary format files must be used.
+Plink binary format files must be used as inputs.
 Specifically, these files are required:
 * Plink bed, bim and fam files (Ex.
 'Example1.bed','Example1.bim','Example1.fam')
 * Plink covariate file (Ex.
 'Example1.cov')
 * Your own SetId file that contains information of SNP sets.
 The SetID file is a white-space (space or tab) delimitered file with 2 columns: SetID and SNP_ID.
 (Ex.
 'Example1.SetID)